 - Infringing any copyright or trademark through text, graphics, or other types of data

-- Posting links that go to websites that are against the AOL Terms of Service
+- Posting links that go to websites that are against the Oath Terms of Service (AOL is a part of the Oath, a Verizon subsidiary formed in June 2017 that also includes Yahoo)

 It is prohibited on AOL chat to exploit minors for personal information, including names, telephone numbers, home addresses, or any other information one could use to track down the person.
 Users are also not allowed to abuse the network by sending spam or viruses.